Why is a Business Plan for your MVNO important?

 What gap in the market are you addressing in your Business Plan and how will your mobile service differ from others?

-This is as well depending on your Wholesale agreement.
+Pricing is also depending on your MVNO Wholesale agreement.

 Do you plan on offering prepaid plans, postpaid plans, or both?

 Prepaid means that your subscribers purchase phone credit in advance.
 They can use this phone credit to call, text and, if applicable, use data services.
-Afterwards when they have spend the credit they need to purchase new Prepaid credit..
+Afterwards when they have spent the credit they need to purchase new Prepaid credit.

 Postpaid means that your subscribers sign a contract for a certain period (e.g. 12 months).
 Hence Postpaid subscribers normally get better bundles.
 Lastly Postpaid plans are plans with a recurring monthly cycle, and a monthly bill to match.